okviz/okviz.github.io/_docs/bullet-chart/options/bullet-shape.md

 ---
 layout:         page
-title:          Bullet shape
+title:          Bullet Shape
 published:      true
 date:           2022-07-07
 modified:   	2022-07-13
-order:          /3/bullet-shape
+order:          /bullet-chart/options/bullet-shape
+available:      Premium
 ---

 Options in this section allow to change bars' appearance for each bullet.
-All options in this section are **Premium options**.
+All options in this section are [Premium options](premium.md).

-> More information about premium options can be found here: [Premium](../../general/premium.md)

 <img src="../images/bullet-shape.png" width="200">